-To apply, please complete the online form and email the following materials to Suzanne Young.
+To apply, please complete the online form and email the following materials to Gina Marie Hurley.
 Please place all documentation into a single PDF file and include your last name, first name, email address, and phone number in the header of the file.

-- A description of the teaching development activities (including Poorvu Center workshops and events) in which you have participated.
+A list and short description of the teaching development activities (including Poorvu Center workshops and events) in which you have participated.

-- In addition to providing our on-going programs, Poorvu Center fellows develop new workshops and resources for teaching fellows.
-These initiatives are often aimed at specific departments, disciplines, or topics.
-Please identify one aspect of Teaching Fellow preparation that you feel needs attention and describe a program or resource that you might develop to address it.
-Your proposal may include a current program offered by the Poorvu Center that needs revision or redirection.
+- In addition to facilitating our ongoing programs, Poorvu Center fellows develop new workshops and resources for graduate and postdoctoral instructors.
+Over the past few years, new workshops have included Trauma-Informed Teaching, Teaching Iteratively and Sustainably, and Online Teaching.
+Look over our current workshop offerings.
+Based on these offerings, and your own experience, identify one aspect of graduate and postdoctoral instructor preparation that you feel needs attention and describe a workshop that you might develop to address it.
+Your proposal may include a current workshop offered by the Poorvu Center that needs revision or redirection.
 (250 words max.)

 Gina Marie Hurley, Associate Director of Teaching Development and Initiatives